-Situated just to the west of Pompey's Pillar, the Catacombs of Kom El Shuqafa are the largest and most important burial site in Egypt.
+Situated just west of Pompey's Pillar, the Catacombs of Kom El Shuqafa are Egypt's largest burial site.
 They date back to the Greco-Roman period.
 Kom El Shuqafa, or the hill of treasures in the Arabic language, was unearthed by chance at the beginning of the 20th century.

-Being the most important Greco-Roman necropolis in Egypt, the Catacombs of Kom El Shuqafa have a mixture of Roman, Hellenistic, Pharaonic, and ancient Egyptian decorative art, elements that were all common during this period in Alexandria.
+Being the most essential Greco-Roman cemetery in Egypt, the Catacombs of Kom El Shuqafa have a mixture of Roman, Hellenistic, Pharaonic, and ancient Egyptian decorative art, all common during this period in Alexandria.

-Dating back to the 2nd century AD, this necropolis was dug inside the rock to a depth of 35 meters (115 feet).
+Dating back to the 2nd century A.D., this cemetery was dug inside the rock to a depth of 35 meters (115 feet).
 It consists of three levels, all located under the ground level.
-However, due to flooding that occurred in this area, the lowest level is now inaccessible.
+However, the lowest level is now inaccessible due to flooding.

 About Ancient Alexandria

-The city of Alexandria was originally established by Alexander the Great, the most famous Greek King and army leader, in 332 B.C.
+Alexandria was initially established by Alexander the Great, the most famous Greek King and army leader, in 332 B.C.
 It soon became the cultural commercial center of the Mediterranean Sea region.

-Ancient Alexandria was located to the west of the west branch of the Nile, near the ancient Egyptian village of Rakotis and the thin strip of land between the Mediterranean Sea and the lagoon of the vast area, which is now called Lake Mariut.
-The new city of Alexandria, in the 4th century BC, was built by Deinokrates and was featured for the fact that the Greek and the Pharaonic cultures lived side by side and even mingled together in some areas like the Catacombs of Kom El Shuqafa in particular.
+Ancient Alexandria was located to the west of the west branch of the Nile, near the old Egyptian village of Rakotis and the thin strip of land between the Mediterranean Sea and the lagoon of the vast area, which is now called Lake Mariut.
+The new city of Alexandria, in the 4th century B.C., was built by Deinokrates and was featured for the fact that the Greek and the Pharaonic cultures lived side by side and even mingled together in some areas like the Catacombs of Kom El Shuqafa, in particular.

 This mingling between Greco-Roman and ancient Egyptian cultures resulted in a new Alexandrian culture that spread all over the regions of the Mediterranean Sea.
-The city greatly flourished during the Ptolemaic period, named after its founder Ptolemy I, who took control of Alexandria and many other cities after the death of Alexander the Great at the beginning of the 4th century B.C.
-As time passed by, Alexandria, nicknamed the Athens of Africa, became the official capital of Egypt and the most important commercial and cultural hub in the entire Middle East.
-Alexandria retained its position and remained the capital of Egypt until the death of Cleopatra.
-Shortly afterward the Romans took control of the city, and of Egypt in general, to add the country to their already large and expanding empire.
+The city greatly flourished during the Ptolemaic period, named after its founder, Ptolemy I, who took control of Alexandria and many other cities after the death of Alexander the Great at the beginning of the 4th century B.C.
+As time passed, Alexandria, nicknamed the Athens of Africa, became the official capital of Egypt and the most important commercial and cultural hub in the entire Middle East.
+Alexandria retained its position and remained Egypt's capital until Cleopatra's death.
+Shortly afterward, the Romans took control of the city and Egypt to add the country to their already large and expanding empire.

 The Royal Cemetery of Kom El-shouqafa

-The Catacombs (meaning underground tunnels) lies in the district of Karmouz to the east of Alexandria.
-The area was called Kom El-Shouqafa or pile of shards.
+The Catacombs (meaning underground tunnels) lie in the district of Karmouz to the east of Alexandria.
+The area was called Kom El-Shouqafa, or pile of shards.
 The cemetery dates back to the 1st century A.D. and was used until the 4th century A.D.
 It was discovered in 1900 when, by pure chance, a donkey-drawn cart fell into a pit, which led to the discovery.

 The Catacombs in Alexandria were called that because the design was very similar to the Christian Catacombs of Rome.
 The Alexandrian catacombs were most likely private tombs, later converted to a public cemetery.
-It consists of three burial chambers with three recesses on it and in each recess there is a sarcophagus.
+It consists of three burial chambers with three recesses and a coffin in each recess.

 As well, the Catacombs contain a large number of Luculi or grooves cut in the rock, where coffins are stored.
-For a long time, the 2nd level of the tomb was closed to visitors because it was submerged in underground water but after decreasing the level of the subsoil water in 1995, the 2nd level was opened to visitors.
+For a long time, the 2nd level of the tomb was closed to visitors because it was submerged in underground water, but after decreasing the subsoil water level in 1995, the 2nd level was opened to visitors.
 The lowest level is still submerged.
-The entrance leads to a spiral staircase of 99 steps that goes around a shaft, which was used to lower the body of the deceased, by means of ropes, to prevent any damage to it.
-Some slits were cut into the sides of the shaft to allow daylight through to the staircase that was used by the visitors.
+The entrance leads to a spiral staircase of 99 steps that goes around a shaft, which was used to lower the body of the deceased using ropes to prevent any damage to it.
+Some slits were cut into the sides of the shaft to allow daylight through to the staircase that the visitors used.
 The staircase leads to a vestibule with two niches on both sides.
-The top of each niche is in the shape of a shell, while the inferior part contains a half-round bench, cut into the rock, which was used by the visitors to take some rest after descending the stairs of the tomb.
+The top of each niche is in the shape of a shell, while the inferior part contains a half-round bench cut into the rock, which the visitors used to rest after descending the stairs of the tomb.

-The vestibule leads to a circular hall called the "rotunda".
-In the center of this hall, a shaft was cut leading to the 2nd story of the tomb and surrounded by a small enclosure wall called the "parapet", on top of which is a dome, supported by six pillars.
-Between the pillars, there were some figures of human heads, some of which were discovered and transferred to the Greco-Roman Museum in Alexandria.
-To the left of the rotunda is a vestibule which leads to a chamber.
-The chamber was also cut into the rock and its ceiling is supported by 4 pillars.
-It contains 3 benches, again cut in the rock, and takes the shape of the letter U. This chamber was called the "Triclinium".
+The vestibule leads to a circular hall called the "rotunda."
+In the center of this hall, a shaft was cut leading to the 2nd story of the tomb and surrounded by a small enclosure wall called the "parapet," on top of which six pillars support a dome.
+Between the pillars were some figures of human heads, some of which were discovered and transferred to the Greco-Roman Museum in Alexandria.
+To the left of the Rotunda is a vestibule which leads to a chamber.
+The chamber was also cut into the rock; four pillars support its ceiling.
+It contains three benches, again carved in stone, and takes the shape of the letter U. This chamber was called the "Triclinium."
 Most probably, the room was dedicated to visitors and is where they would have dined.

 The façade of the main burial chamber is decorated with some Greek elements, such as the shield of the Goddess Athena, on top of which is the head of Medusa.
-As we know, according to the ancient Greek myths, Medusa was able to petrify anyone who looked into her eyes.
+According to the ancient Greek myths, Medusa could petrify anyone who looked into her eyes.
 The representation of Medusa here was to protect the tomb.

-Under Medusa is a huge serpent with a double crown.
-Once we enter the burial chamber, which was completely cut into the rock, we see 3 large recesses, each one containing a sarcophagus.
+Under Medusa is a massive serpent with a double crown.
+Once we enter the burial chamber, cut entirely into the rock, we see three large recesses, each containing a coffin.
 The burial chamber has a vaulted roof supported by 4 square pillars whose capitals take the shape of Papyrus.

-The sarcophagus and its lid are cut completely from one block of rock.
-The body of the deceased was placed in the sarcophagus through an opening in the back wall, and then it was blocked after burying the body with stones.
-The sarcophagus is decorated with flowers, the head of Medusa, the god Dionysus and other mythical gods.
+The coffin and its lid are cut entirely from one block of rock.
+The body of the deceased was placed in the coffin through an opening in the back wall, and then it was blocked after burying the body with stones.
+The casket is decorated with flowers, the head of Medusa, Dionysus, and other mythical gods.
 There is a representation of the deceased in a lying position.
 The most important scene on the front wall above the sarcophagus represents a mummy lying on a funerary bed.

-Next, to this bed, the god Anubis is holding a jar in his left hand that is supposed to contain some liquids that were used during mummification, while his right hand is touching the mummy.
-Anubis is wearing a Roman dress and on top of his head is the sun disk with a cobra on each side is on top of his head.
+Next to this bed, the god Anubis is holding a jar in his left hand that is supposed to contain some liquids used during mummification, while his right hand is touching the mummy.
+Anubis is wearing a Roman dress, and the sun disk with a cobra on each side is on top of his head.

-Underneath the table, there is a representation of the three canopic jars for the viscera.
-Originally there were supposed to be four jars, which represented the 4 sons of Horus; Habi, Amasty, Dwamoutf, and Qbh-snwf.
-Most likely the artist did not find enough space to represent the 4th jar "Dwamoutf", which takes the shape of a jackal or Anubis because the body of Anubis is occupying this space.
+Underneath the table is a representation of the three canopic jars for the viscera.
+Initially, there were supposed to be four jars representing Horus's sons: Habii, Amasty, Dwamoutf, and Qbh-snow.
+Most likely, the artist did not find enough space to express the 4th jar, "Dwamoutf," which takes the shape of a jackal or Anubis because the body of Anubis occupies this space.
 Anubis, in this case, represents the two gods.

-Next, to this the god That, the Egyptian god of knowledge and wisdom, is standing wearing the double crown, holding the scepter with one hand and a jar with the other.
-Near the end of the lion-shaped table, the god Horus is standing wearing the double crown of Upper and Lower Egypt.
-The remaining scenes represent a lady standing; above her head, there is a sun disk and she is raising her hands in the prayer position.
-In front of the lady is a priest wearing a long garment and giving the lotus flower and a jar to the lady.
+Next to this, the god That, the Egyptian god of knowledge and wisdom, is wearing the double crown, holding the scepter with one hand and a jar with the other.
+Near the end of the lion-shaped table, the god Horus is wearing the double crown of Upper and Lower Egypt.
+The remaining scenes represent a lady standing; above her head is a sun disk, and she is raising her hands in the prayer position.
+In front of the lady is a priest wearing a long garment and giving the lady the lotus flower and a jar.

-The right recess of the burial chamber contains nearly the same design and elements.
-It contains a sarcophagus with the same decorations.
-The most important scene on the right recess represents a figure of an emperor or a ruler who is wearing a short kilt.
-He is putting the double crown on his head, holding a necklace with both hands and presenting it to the sacred bull Serapis.
-Behind Serapis, is a Goddess stretching her wings, maybe representing the Goddess Isis.
+The fitting recess of the burial chamber contains nearly the same design and elements.
+It has a coffin with the same decorations.
+The most important scene on the suitable recess represents an emperor figure or a ruler wearing a short kilt.
+He puts the double crown on his head, holds a necklace with both hands and presents it to the sacred bull Serapis.
+Behind Serapis is a Goddess stretching her wings, maybe representing the Goddess Isis.

-There is another scene representing a mummy holding a big scepter with the god Anubis standing in front of her.
+Another scene represents a mummy holding a giant scepter with the god Anubis standing before her.
 There is also a representation of an altar between Anubis and the mummy, from which incense smoke is rising.
-There is also a scene depicting an emperor, who is offering the feather of Maat to a God, probably Petah (or Ptah).
-Between them, there is an altar in the shape of a lotus flower.
+There is also a scene depicting an emperor offering the feather of Maat to a God, probably Petah (or Ptah).
+Between them is an altar in the shape of a lotus flower.